Cash for Keys – Could it Work for You?

 Cash for keys may soon be on the rise.
 It’s an idea that might appeal to many landlords who want to incentivize tenants to leave their rentals and avoid a drawn out eviction process.

 Some landlords are already engaged in cash-for-keys contracts.
 It’s perfectly legal to do so even while state and federal eviction moratoriums are in place, as long as it is done in a non-threatening, voluntary and non-coercive manner on the part of the landlord.
-To be safe, consultation with an attorney, or the MassLandlords Helpline, is recommended before initiating or entertaining any cash-for-keys proposals.
+To be safe, consultation with an attorney, or the MassLandlords Helpline, is recommended before initiating or entertaining any relocation assistance proposals.

 A renter may also suggest cash for keys independently, without any prompting from the landlord, which can result in a move-out agreement.